 However, your approach to content marketing needs to be a bit different in 2018.
 Information overload has become a serious concern to marketers, making it more difficult than ever before to cut through the noise.
 While there is no magic bullet for making your company an online superstar, you can enhance your content marketing efforts to include interactive elements.

 Interactive content marketing is a method that literally interacts with your customers and enhances their overall experience with your brand.
 Interactive media can help influence customers perform a desirable action, such as submitting information for a lead or downloading a free eBook.

 The concept of interactive content isn’t exactly new, but it’s also not widely used in the world of digital marketing—especially with small businesses.

-If you’re looking to give your content marketing an overhaul in 2016, include interactive content marketing in your editorial calendar.
+If you’re looking to give your content marketing an overhaul in 2018, including interactive content marketing in your editorial calendar.

 The Foundation of Interactive Content Marketing

 Before you decide to move forward and produce interactive content marketing for your brand, step back and consider the action that you want your customers to take.
 What experience do you want them to get out of your content?